Vibinmusicsharing/Vibin-open-source/app/libs/android-sdk-master/app-remote-lib/README.md

 The Spotify App Remote SDK allows your application to interact with the Spotify app running in the background as a service.
-The capabilities of this SDK include getting metadata for the currently playing track and context, issuing basic playback commands and initiating playback of tracks.
+The capabilities of this SDK include getting metadata for the currently playing trackInfo and context, issuing basic playback commands and initiating playback of tracks.

 ![Spotify App Remote](img/ipc.png)